ipdk-io/networking-recipe/docs/ipdk-security.md

 This document captures all the details related to gRPC ports and secure/insecure modes and certificate management.

-## gRPC Ports
+## gRPC ports

 IPDK uses a secure-by-default model.
 The gRPC server will secure ports by default.
-A user may choose to open insecure ports if needed, but this will be a conscience decision taken by the user at run time.
+A user may choose to open insecure ports if needed, but this will be a conscious decision taken by the user at run time.

 ### Secure-by-default (TLS-mode)